NaughtyRider/CasperDeploy/e2e/cep47/readme.md

 ## Finalize
 Parameter you need to provide
 - Deploy Amount: The amount we need to give for run this event

+## Cancle Bid
+Parameter you need to provide
+- Deploy Amount: The amount we need to give for run bid cancle event